RAMIhamza/CNN-from-scratch/README.md

 CNN trains on images from MNIST database stored in the kaggle competition https://www.kaggle.com/c/digit-recognizer/overview

-Please put your images under model/train.csv & model/test.csv
+Please put your images under model/train.csv & model/test.csv (data can be downloaded from here https://www.kaggle.com/c/digit-recognizer/data )

 To train your model :